-Paul Seaman is an associate in Gowlings' Toronto office, practising in the Business Law Group.
+Paul Seaman is an associate in Gowlings' Toronto office, practising in the Environmental Law Group.
 His practice has a particular focus on the energy industry.

-Paul advises a variety of clients on a broad range of legal problems, with an emphasis on complex commercial, regulatory and constitutional matters.
-He regularly advises Aboriginal communities, industry groups and government on projects and transactions where the Crown’s duty to consult Aboriginal peoples is engaged, and the negotiation of agreements between Aboriginal communities and industry in those circumstances.
+Paul advises a variety of clients on a broad range of legal problems, with an emphasis on complex commercial, regulatory, and constitutional matters.
+He regularly advises Aboriginal communities, industry groups and government on projects and transactions where the Crown’s duty to consult Aboriginal peoples is engaged, and on the negotiation of agreements between Aboriginal communities, industry, and government in those circumstances.

 Prior to practising law, Paul designed and managed a high speed Internet Protocol network for one of Canada’s largest cable providers.
 While in this role, he designed the fibre optic network for a school board, assisted in the design of a high-availability commercial metropolitan Voice-over-Internet Protocol (VoIP) network and consulted with the RCMP on lawful intercept technology.